-Guidance of student efforts to translate theoretical constructions and research ideas into useful plans to be incorporated into the research proposal.
-Focus will be placed on developing effective APA writing skills as well as methods of defense of written plans.
+Guidance of student efforts to translate theoretical constructions and research ideas into useful plans to be incorporated into the research proposal (Chapters 1-3 Draft).
 Course includes preparation for all aspects of the dissertation process.
 Grading is Pass or Fail.
-(Prerequisite: successful completion of required course work and comprehensive examination.)
+(Prerequisite: successful completion of required course work and Degree Candidacy Application.)